BDE 4.14.0 Production release

 int numBlocksInUse() const;

-// Return the number of blocks currently in use from this counting
+/// Return the cumulative number of blocks ever allocated using this

 int numBlocksTotal() const;